Japanese Inspired Strip Quilt

-Some time ago my son gave me a few pieces of beautiful Japanese fabrics.
+Hello Dear Friends and Readers, some time ago my son gave me a few pieces of beautiful Japanese fabrics.
 These few pieces became the inspiration for a quilt I constructed for him.
 I used all these pieces as the basis for the colour palate choices.
 I then combined them with fabrics I already had in my stash which I think are complementary to the original pieces.
-The colour palate then was blues, browns golds and reds.
+The colour palate then was blues, blacks, browns, golds and reds.
 I ensured a sufficient mix of fabrics to give plenty of interest.

-I used small pieces to make a “window” style border at the ends of the quilt.
+I used the small leftover 2 ½” squares leftover from the cutting and the ends of the strips when squaring up the centre to make a “window” style border at the ends of the quilt.

 I quilted the strips in the ditch and then stipple quilted all of the taupe areas.
 I used the same red as the narrow borders for the binding which ties it all together.

 The lessons learned with making a strip quilt of this type is that the strips cannot be added continuously.
-The width of the quilt should be decided, then sewing groups of five strips at a time and sewing from either side is the way to go, then joining the groups of five together.
-This will prevent bowing of the fabric and design.
+The width of the quilt should be decided first.
+Then sew groups of five strips at a time alternating sewing from either side is the way to go, then joining the groups of five together.
+This is important as it will prevent bowing of the fabric and design.